Trump pardons ex-San Francisco 49ers owner DeBartolo Jr.

 The DeBartolo family built their fortune through commercial real estate – mostly owning shopping malls.
 The family business was started by DeBartolo’s father, who died in 1994.
 In addition to the 49ers, the family also owned the Pittsburgh Penguins of the National Hockey League before selling the team in 1991.

 DeBartolo Jr. ran the San Francisco 49ers starting 1977, and his hiring of coach Bill Walsh in 1979 led to the franchise’s most successful era.
-From 1982 to 1995, the team won five Super Bowlsand made 18 playoff appearances.
+From 1982 to 1995, the team won five Super Bowls.

 After the suspension, DeBartolo gave control of the team to his sister, Denise DeBartolo York.